mryadanigu/qa-portfolio/README.md

 # 🧪 QA Portfolio

-This repository contains my Quality Assurance work from testing real web-based e-commerce applications.
-It shows how I approach testing in practice — from understanding requirements, planning test coverage, executing tests, and reporting defects, to summarizing results clearly for stakeholders.
+This repository showcases my Quality Assurance work and demonstrates how I approach testing in practice.
+It contains structured documentation from real web-based e-commerce applications, including test plans, test cases, test scenarios, bug reports, and final test summaries.

-The projects here reflect my day-to-day QA mindset: paying attention to details, thinking from a user’s perspective, and communicating issues in a clear and structured way while working within an Agile environment.
+I’m passionate about delivering reliable, functional, and user-friendly software.
+My QA mindset focuses on attention to detail, understanding user behavior, and communicating defects clearly within Agile workflows.

 ---

+## 👋 About Me

+I'm not yet a master in QA testing, but previously I worked widely in penetration testing, which gave me a deep understanding of how systems behave, how issues can appear in unexpected ways, and how to think critically about software.
+This experience motivates me to approach QA with care and curiosity, learning continuously while ensuring applications are reliable, usable, and functional.

+---

 ## 📁 Projects

 ### 🔹 Allegro Sandbox
-An e-commerce marketplace platform tested to verify core user flows and business functionality.
+An e-commerce marketplace platform tested to validate core user flows and business functionality.

 - 📄 [Test Plan](allegro-sandbox/test-plan.md)
 - 🧪 [Test Cases](allegro-sandbox/test-cases.md)